clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 ```
 {{< note >}}
 Currently `RGB565` type images are supported, with transparency using the optional parameter `transparency` set.
-See [display-image](#display-image) for how to load an image for rendering in ESPHome.
+See [Images](#display-image) for how to load an image for rendering in ESPHome.

 {{< /note >}}
 {{< tip >}}